 History may have immortalised the name “Casanova” as a derogatory adjective but the stereotype of the unscrupulous lover has masked his philosophical legacy as a great Enlightenment thinker.
 Northern Ballet’s interpretation of Casanova’s epic life sympathetically captures the essence of a man whose vast intellectual, creative and sexual dynamism afforded him a charisma that individuals of both sexes found themselves powerless to resist.

-We do not get an insight into the workings of Casanova’s psyche per se.
+We do not get an insight into the workings of Casanova’s psyche per se in Northern Ballet’s Casanova.
 Instead, we are shown how his unquenchable thirst for knowledge and unique way of looking at the world is received by those around him.
 Notably, Casanova does not necessarily relish his busy sex life – he is certainly not depicted as being the driving force behind it.
 However, he learns to surrender to his primal urges and habitually seeks solace in steamy scenarios.

 The narrative packs a lot in and there are many characters to keep track of so a pre-show reading of the synopsis is recommended for optimum enjoyment.